ayush-kumar-1/lovelace/Natural Language Processing/Comments & Recommendations from Jamell.md

 2. [[HateBERT]]
 3. [[RoBERTa]]

 We don't need to get rid of XLNet, and we can get away with not including BERT because we have all these variants as well.
 Another idea would be to utilize BERT as our baseline for the other models.
 Further research is required.
-Bottom line - we have no chance of pushing out a paper with a single deep learning model when the previous literature used multiple.
+Bottom line - we have no chance of pushing out a paper with a single deep learning model when the previous literature used multiple, and had better overall results (even with questionable methodology).

 We also do not spend much time optimizing the hyperparameters of XLNet.
 At minimum we should be giving a search across a sample space to optimize for batch size, and potentially decreasing the learning rate, and letting the model train for longer.
 We can also tinker around with the number of hidden layers to optimize results.
+AT minimum we must test various batch sizes (16, 32, 64), and find the ones that work the best.
+Smaller batch sizes don't generalize as well, but our dataset is also very small in the grand scheme of things.

 **What about computational complexity?**

+Hyperparameter tuning multiple large language models required either a large amount of time, or large amount of distributed computing resources.
+We need to discuss this point with Dr. Mandal and the stat or CS department to get access to a cluster.
+If UGA won't help us, Jamell discussed utilizing his access to the MSU clusters for running our models.

 ### Embedding and Classification Methods are Too Detailed
 Understanding which details to include, and which ones to exclude is difficult, but it is dependent on the standards for the task that your are publishing.
 In the cyberbullying/nlp field we don't need to expand on BOW, or TF-IDF, and we can keep our descriptions of neural models to a minimum.
 Jamell proposed that we take our sections 5 and 6, combine them and lay them out as so...